Fernie Castle

 Fernie Castle is an enlarged sixteenth-century tower house in north-east Fife, Scotland.

 Originally built in an L-plan layout, it was later extended to include a three floor block which included a round tower at one of the corners.
 Situated just east of the village of Letham, the castle is now primarily used as a hotel which also caters to weddings.

-When the Chinese real state company MDJM Ltd completed its acquisition on 26 June 2023, it was announced that the 14th-century tower house had undergone a renovation process and got the chance to offer weddings with 180 guests.
+When the Chinese real state company MDJM Ltd completed its acquisition on 26 June 2023, it was announced that the 14th-century tower house had undergone a renovation process and can cater for weddings with up to 180 guests.